bewuwy/bc-23/README.md

     The Unix (OS X/Linux) and Windows versions, respectively, of the Gradle wrapper.
 These are nifty scripts that you can execute in a terminal to run the Gradle build tasks of this project.
 If you aren't planning to do command line development, these can be safely ignored.
 - `gradle/`
     Contains files used by the Gradle wrapper scripts.
 Can be safely ignored.

-### How to get started

-You are free to directly edit `examplefuncsplayer`.
-However, we recommend you make a new bot by copying `examplefuncsplayer` to a new package under the `src` folder.

 ### Useful Commands